SimpliSafe vs. ADT: Which Home Security System Should You Buy in 2023?

 There are three separate ADT apps, each designed with a different purpose in mind:

-Verdict: ADT offers three different apps that allow customers to control their home security system, manage billing, and keep track of their loved ones (Blue by ADT has one app), although customers will need to opt for the Smart or Video monitoring package to access the ADT Control app.
+Verdict: ADT offers four different apps that allow customers to control their home security system, manage billing, and keep track of their loved ones, although customers will need to opt for the Smart or Video monitoring package to access the ADT Control app.
 SimpliSafe’s app is easy to use and well rated, but it’s not as comprehensive as ADT’s app options.

 Winner: ADT